stefanos1316/SEMTs_Comparisson/scripts/README.md

 The whole process is automated for the users, however, a user has to define as a command line arguments its application's paramenters.

-# How to Run
+# How to Execute
-The usual way for executing any of thise scripts follows as:
+Get more information about command line arguments through the -h or -help command:

-	$./script.[jolinar, jalen, PowerAPI, RAPL] /path/where/the/jar/file/is/located/ /path/to/store/log/files/and/results/ application's_parameter_1, application's_parameter_2, ... application's_parameter_N
+	$./script.[jolinar, jalen, PowerAPI, RAPL] -h or -help

 # Optional Information
 It is suggested for the user to store the log files and results (command line arguments $2) in the results directory found under the SEMTs_Comparisson repository.